bibleexchange/courses/book-of-romans/003_practical/1401_chapter-14.md

 Romans 8:3, 4
 God loves me regardless of how much I hate him.
 Now they thought they were not defiling themselves, by not eating the meat that might have been sacrificed to idols.
-Christ’s love is perfect, and is perfectly given.
+Christ&apos;s love is perfect, and is perfectly given.
-But we really don’t know how to love; we need his nature to truly love like we should.
+But we really don&apos;st know how to love; we need his nature to truly love like we should.
 It is in love that we are going to draw them to you, to Christ.
 Romans 14:14
 They have all theses principles that they are trying to follow.
 But they did not understand that Jesus did away with the ceremonial laws.